Fujihita/chatbot-aiko/README.md

 * Kick: a simple message with the name of the target user.
 It can be configured into an actual action with elevated permission.
 * Help: not yet implemented web query service.
 * GetInfo: a bit information about herself.
-* Greeting: say hello or hi to Aiko.
+* Greeting: say hello to Aiko.
+* Teaching: teach Aiko something new and get a thank you back.
+* Thanking: say thank to Aiko.
+* Query: ask a yes/no question.
+* Lookup: Wikipedia lookup service.
-* Goodbye: bid her farewell.
+* Goodbye: bid Aiko farewell.

 # Limitations